Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Introduction

-In order to break through the performance ceiling that results from quantity imbalance, a variety of strategies have been attempted.
-Re-balancing methods have been proposed, including one-stage methods and two-stage approaches.
-One-stage methods mostly involve re-weighting (RW) \cite{20,21} , which redistributes the weight of the loss function through class frequency inversion and re-sampling (RS) \cite{32,22}), which adjusts the data distribution by sampling.
-The two-stage approaches train the networks of original distribution during Stage 1 and transfer training to RW or RS pattern during Stage 2, including deferred RW (DRW) \cite{23}, deferred RS (DRS) \cite{23} and classifier re-training (cRT) \cite{24}.
-Despite the fact that some improvements have been made, the transition between stages within two-stage approaches is still abrupt, resulting in dataset bias or domain shift \cite{25,26}.
-For example, there is an inconsistency in the distribution of data that is sampled following different strategies in Stage 2 and Stage 1 \cite{26}.
-In addition, mixup methods \cite{27,28} have proven their effectiveness for improving the classification performance of imbalanced samples, creating new virtual samples with convex combination pairs of features and labels.
-Label-distribution-aware margin (LDAM) loss has also proven its efficacy \cite{23}, obtaining the margins of the training examples and encouraging larger margins for minority classes.
+Various strategies have been proposed to address the problem of quantity imbalance, with re-balancing methods being the most commonly employed, including one-stage methods and two-step approaches \cite{zhou2020bbn}.
+One-stage methods predominantly comprise the re-weighting (RW) method \cite{huang2016learning,wang2017learning} and re-sampling (RS) method \cite{buda2018systematic,shen2016relay}.
+Re-weighting prevents the network from ignoring rare classes by inverting the loss weighting factor for the number of categories.
+Re-sampling adjusts the distribution of training instances according to class size.
+The two-stage approaches divide the training process into two distinct stages.
+In Stage 1, the networks are trained as usual on the originally imbalanced data to initialize appropriate weights for deep layers’ features.
+In Stage 2, re-balancing is employed, and the networks are fine-tuned with a lower learning rate to facilitate the optimization of the upper classifier of the DCNN.
+Although two-stage approaches perform better than one-stage methods, the abrupt transition between stages can result in dataset bias or domain shift \cite{luo2019taking,zhong2021improving}.
+For example, there is an inconsistency in the distribution of data that is sampled following different strategies in Stage 2 and Stage 1 \cite{zhong2021improving}.
+In addition to re-balancing methods, mixup methods \cite{zhang2017mixup,chou2020remix} have been demonstrated to be effective in improving the classification performance for imbalanced datasets.
+This technique involves creating new virtual samples with convex combination pairs of features and labels.
+The efficacy of the label-distribution-aware margin (LDAM) loss on quantity imbalance has been demonstrated \cite{cao2019learning}, encouraging the use of larger margins for tail classes.